Winnie the Pooh (2011 film)

-Winnie the Pooh is a 2011 American animated adventure film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
-The 51st Disney animated feature film, it is based on the eponymous novel series written by A. A. Milne and illustrated by E. H. Shepard.
-The film is a revival of Disney's Winnie the Pooh franchise and the fifth theatrical Winnie the Pooh film released.
-It was directed by Stephen J. Anderson and Don Hall (in his feature directorial debut), produced by Peter Del Vecho and Clark Spencer, and narrated by John Cleese, with a story written by Anderson, Hall, Brian Kesinger, Clio Chiang, Don Dougherty, Kendelle Hoyer, Nicole Mitchell, and Jeremy Spears.
+Winnie the Pooh is a 2011 American animated musical comedy film produced by Walt Disney Animation Studios.
+It is based on the book series by A. A. Milne and is a revival of Disney's Winnie the Pooh franchise.
+It was directed by Stephen Anderson and Don Hall.

-Jim Cummings reprises his voice roles as Winnie the Pooh and Tigger, and Travis Oates reprises his voice role as Piglet, while newcomers Tom Kenny, Craig Ferguson, Bud Luckey, and Kristen Anderson-Lopez provide the voices of Rabbit, Owl, Eeyore, and Kanga, respectively.
-In the film, the aforementioned residents of the Hundred Acre Wood embark on a quest to save Christopher Robin from an imaginary culprit while Pooh deals with a hunger for honey.
+Jim Cummings reprises his voice roles as Winnie the Pooh and Tigger, and Travis Oates reprises his voice role as Piglet.
+The voice cast also includes Tom Kenny, Craig Ferguson, Bud Luckey, and Kristen Anderson-Lopez.
+In the film, which is narrated by John Cleese, the residents of the Hundred Acre Wood embark on a quest to save Christopher Robin from an imaginary culprit, while Pooh deals with a hunger for honey.

-Production began in September 2008 with Walt Disney Animation Studios' chief creative officer John Lasseter announcing that Disney wanted to create a film that would "transcend generations".
+Production began in September 2008 with Disney Animation's chief creative officer John Lasseter announcing that Disney wanted to create a film that would "transcend generations".
+The film was planned to feature five stories from the A. A. Milne books, before the final cut ended up drawing inspiration from three stories.
 The film features six songs by Kristen Anderson-Lopez and Robert Lopez and a score composed by Henry Jackman, as well as a rendition of the Sherman Brothers' "Winnie the Pooh" theme song by actress and musician Zooey Deschanel.